 MARYAH WALKER, RCMP Community Program Officer

 “I feel that it is our responsibility to have a facility for our loved ones for when they can no longer take care of themselves; one that is safe and makes them feel like they are surrounded by family” Maryah has been a member of the RCMP for five years and is passionate about community safety and wellbeing.
 She is excited to be a member of this board and truly believes in the importance of having a facility that feels like home for our loved ones.
 She joined NCLA in 2020.

 "I look forward to working in our new home where we can continue to provide excellent care to our beloved residents.
 The new long term care promises to be more spacious with state of the art equipment, and this will help our staff deliver the highest quality of care."

 Serena has been employed since 2011 at Northland Pioneer Lodge.
+Serena resides in Rapid View with her husband Matt, and multiple animals.
 She also volunteers with the Rapid View Fundraising Committee.
 She joined NCLA in 2020.

 3 Reasons why.

 Whether you ask lodge residents, family members or staff, you’ll hear the same reasons why Meadow Lake so urgently needs a new continuing care lodge.